chen-ye/dr-eds/README.md

 Then setup your phone to use proxy and point it to your mitm proxy.

 Please note that Android don't allow you to set global proxy settings for all apps.
-You can use some app like `Super proxy` (https://play.google.com/store/apps/details?id=com.scheler.superproxy)
+You can use some app like [Super proxy](https://play.google.com/store/apps/details?id=com.scheler.superproxy).

 After that you will be granted `R&D` access.
 No need to enter any password in the app.
 You can check access level by going to `User menu` -> `Account permissions`.